pontocom/SecLabs/crypto/intro.md

     -updatedb       - Updates db for expired certificates

 Most of the times, it is also better to read the documentation on the [OpenSSL website](https://www.openssl.org), since it is must more verbose than the information provided by the CLI.

+Another important source of information about OpenSSL is the [OpenSSL Cookbook](https://www.feistyduck.com/books/openssl-cookbook/), an online free book that covers diverse information about OpenSSL.